CSS-Electronics/canedge-influxdb-writer/README.md

 ### 1: Test script with sample data

-1. Download the CANedge J1939 [sample data](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/) and extract next to script
+1. Download the CANedge [sample data](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/) and place the J1939 `LOG/` folder and DBC next to `main.py`
 2. In `inputs.py` add your InfluxDB details and run `main.py`
-3. Verify success by viewing the data in the InfluxDB explorer (for Jan 13, 2020)

-*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period as it is >30 days old.*
+*Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).*

 ### 2: Modify script with your own details
 1. Local data: Add your own data next to the scripts as per the SD structure: